clhenrick/cartodb-tutorial/README.md

 	    	FROM us_counties
 	    ```

-	 - This is an example of using the open-source technology **PostGIS** to *spatially analyze* our data.
-With PostGIS we can calculate things such as distance and area as well as export our data to different data formats such as GeoJSON or Shapefile.
+	 - This is an example of using the open-source technology *PostGIS* to spatially analyze our data.
+With PostGIS we can calculate values such as distance and area, where different spatial datasets interesect each other, as well as export our data to different data formats such as *GeoJSON* or *Shapefile*.

 ### Making a Thematic Point Map

 1. Import this tornado data: `http://acdmy.org/d/tornadoes.zip`.

 2. Inspect the data.
-Because this data is in CSV format it stores all of our *data types* as *strings* (a string is a data type for storing text).
-In order to use the *numeric* and *date* values in this data we need to convert the following columns' to their respective data types:
+Because this data is in CSV format all of our *data types* are stored as *strings* (a string is a data type for storing text, like a sentence or word).
+In order to use the *numeric* and *date* values in this data we need to convert the following columns' to their respective data types by clicking on the small carrot next to the column name, then clicking on *"Change data type..."*
+__So now we:__
-    - convert `damage` to  **number**.
+    - convert the `damage` column's data type to *number*.
-    - convert `date` to **date**.
+    - convert the `date` column's data type to *date*.

-3. In the map view use the Visualization Wizard to show our data's `damage` value in different methods such as Bubble Map, intensity, density map, etc.
+3. In the map view use the Visualization Wizard to show our data's `damage` value in different methods such as Bubble Map, Intensity, Density Map, etc.

-4. (TO DO) Try adding labels to our map.
+4. *(TO DO)*: Try adding labels to our map.

-5. (TO DO) Demo the Filters panel, show how this gets translated to SQL.
+5. *(TO DO)*: Demo the Filters panel, show how filters are translated into SQL by viewing the SQL Panel after applying a filter.

 ### Animating Geospatial Data with Torque

 1. Use the same tornado data from above.

-2. Demo the Torque option in the Visualization Wizard.
+2. Demo the Torque option in the Visualization Wizard by selecting the `date` column for the temporal value to animate.

 ### Making a Multi-Layered Data Cake

-Let's combine both datasets from the last parts into a new visualization.
+Let's combine both the Counties and Tornadoes datasets into a new visualization.

 - We can use PostGIS to count the number of tornadoes per county.
-Create a new column called `tornadoes_by_county` in the us_counties table and give it a numeric data type.
+Create a new column called `tornadoes_by_county` in the us_counties table and give it a *numeric* data type.

-- Then in the SQL panel run the following query (this assumes your tornado data table is named `tornadoes`)
+- Then in the SQL Panel run the following query (this assumes your tornado data table is named `tornadoes`)

   ```
 	UPDATE us_counties